Mont Rougemont: Geology

-The igneous material is composed almost entirely of mafic and ultramafic rock such as gabbro and olivine-bearing pyroxenite.
+The igneous material is composed almost entirely of mafic and ultramafic rock such as gabbro and olivine-bearing clinopyroxenite.
+These rocks outcrop in some places and are otherwise covered by dark brown stony loam, sandy loam or loamy sand which has been mapped as Montarville series.
 Mont Rougemont might be the deep extension of a vastly eroded ancient volcanic complex, which was probably active about 125 million years ago.
 The mountain was created when the North American Plate moved westward over the New England hotspot, along with the other mountains of the Monteregian Hills.
 It forms part of the vast Great Meteor hotspot track.